ParallelAI/SpyGlass/README.md

 SpyGlass
 ========

+> This project is no longer maintained, and is looking for a maintainer.

 Cascading and Scalding wrapper for HBase with advanced read and write features.
 JDBC wrapper is recently added to support SQL in taps.
 Insert/Update/Upserts (Update on Duplicates) are supported with MultiRowInserts & Batch Modes.

 Prevent Hot Spotting by the use of transparent key prefixes.